nx-lr/32chars-js/README.md

 ## Disclaimer

-**This program is meant for education and experimental purposes only.
-THIS PROGRAM SHALL NOT BE USED FOR ANY MALICIOUS PURPOSE WHATSOEVER.
-I WILL NOT HOLD ANY RESPONSIBILITY FOR ANY DAMAGE.**
+**This program is meant for educational purposes ONLY.
+I will not be responsible for any damage caused.**

 ## Introduction